Python Bitwise Operators with Syntax and Example

 As you can see, it gives us 3, whose binary is 11.
 Makes sense, doesn’t it?

 This was all about the Python Bitwise Operators.
-Lets conclude:

 While they’re not so common in real-world programming, Python Bitwise Operators do find their use in places like encryption, compression, and byte manipulation.
-If you have any doubts regarding Python Bitwise Operators, leave them in the comments.